-I certify that the OEA named above currently meets the OEA eligibility criteria for the program and that neither the OEA nor any of the OEA's listed children is disqualified from eligibility as described above.
-I understand that I am responsible for immediately notifying FSU in writing if my OEA or any of my OEA's children ceases to satisfy one or more of the eligibility criteria or if my OEA should be disqualified from eligibility under the program.
-I understand that I am responsible for any premium co-pays attributable to participation of my OEA or my OEA's children who are inclugible, and I authorize FSU to deduct such premium co-pays, costs and expenses from my periodic pay.
-I understand that state and or federal law may not recognize "Oher Eligible Adults" as being qualified for as exempt status regarding that state and or federal law may not recognize the premium co-pays, costs and expenses from my periodic pay.
-I understand the employer paid benefit.
+I wish to enroll the following Other Eligible Adult (OEA) and OEA's children: QEA: Name Birtidae Social Security # Children: Name Birthdate Social Security # Name Birthdae Social Security # Name Birtidate Social Security # Name Birthdate Social Security # I certify that the OEA named above currently meets the OEA eligibility criteria for the program and that reither the OEA nor any of the OEA's listed children is disqualified from eligibility as described above.
+I understand that I am responsible for immediately notifying FSU in writing if my OEA or my of my OEA's children cesses to satisfy one or more of the eligibility criteria or if my OEA should be disqualified from eligibility under the program.
+I understand that I am responsible for any premium co-pays attributable to participation of my OEA or my OEA's etildren in any FSU-sponsored leath care plan, and for all costs and expenses attributable to participation by an OEA or OEA's children who are incligible, and I authorize FSU to deduct such premium to-pays, costs and expenses from my periodic pay.
+I understand that state and or federal law may not recognize "Other Eligible Adults" as being qualified for the exempt status regarding the employer paid benefit.
 Therefore, I understand that the value of the health care coverages is subject to income tax and FICA taxes and will be reported as income on my W-2 form.
 I have been advised to consult with my own tax counsel at my own expense to determine the tax implications of the receipt of these benefits.
-I also understand that I will be my own expense to determine the tax implications of the receipt of these benefits.
 I also understand that I will be responsible for paying any taxes associated with enrolling my OEA and my OEA's children.
-I also understand that in addition to all of the above that an OEA must meet the requirements of the insurance carrier to be eligible for insurance benefits

-Any information faisified on this document may result in discipline up to and including termination from employment.
+I also understand that in addition to all of the above that an OEA must meet the requirements of the insurance carrier to be eligible for insurance benefits.
+Any information falsified on this document may result in discipline up to and including termination from employment.
+Employee Name (please print) Birthda Social Security# Signature: Date: FOR THE UNION/DATE: FOR THE EMPLOYER/DATE: Fritz Erickson, Provost and Vice President for Academic Atfairs

-FOR THE UNION/DATE